 The cultural resources evaluation for structures looks at those that are 50 years old or older at the time of the writing of the document.
 As project development may continue for several years, structures that were less than 50 years old in the document may be 50 years old or older at the time of right of way acquisition and will need to be re-evaluated for their significance.
 The district needs to maintain contact with the Design Division during the project development process.

 126.8 Glossary of Terms

-Corridor: A band of varying width, different for each project, which is used in the environmental document to represent the final study alternatives.
+Corridor: A band of varying width, different for each project, that is used in the environmental document to represent the study alternatives.
 The corridor is wide enough to accommodate the maximum expected right of way plus contains adequate room to allow for minor modifications of the alignment.

 Study Area: The area defined at the beginning of a location study which is used by the environmental specialists for preliminary screening, scoping and early constraint identification.